DavideDeFeudis/fbw17-lots/projects/README.md

 #### Discussion forum

-- You have a main view with some discussion topics
+- You have a main view with discussion topics
-- (something that interests you from real life)
 - Each discussion topic can have multiple posts
 - And each post can have answers.
 And these answers can have answers again

 Key Concepts to learn:
 - Tree structures (=Parents with children, that have children, that have children, etc)
 - Practice Algorithm for “looping” through trees: Recursion
 - Reading / writing JavaScript data from / to the filesystem

 Project kickoff instructions:
 - Write a backend that
     - provides an array of topics and all subtopics
     - On load: It reads the topics from a file an loads it into the array
     - All changes to that arr are again saved to that file
     - Offer a route to fetch a post with all of its subposts
     - Offer a route to receive new incoming discussion entries /answers for a topic / post
         - add the new discussion entrie into the topics array / topics file
 - Write a frontend that
     - Displays all main topics
     - On click on a topic: show this topic with all sub-threads
     - Indent the sub-answers correctly
         - Use recursion to loop through all posts and subposts, building up the discussion tree
     - Besides each post: Provide a button to reply to it
     - On button click: Forward the user to a post answer page
     - Post answer page: Provide a form to answer the post and a button “Submit answer”

 ---